DuXDaniel/HoloCureControlMap/README.md

 # HoloCureControlMap
-Maps controller inputs to HoloCure inputs
+Maps controller inputs to HoloCure inputs, with remappable inputs.

 Allows for mapping of HoloCure controls to a controller.
 Currently only works for wired Xbox One controllers.